What are Musculoskeletal (MSK) Problems?

 It has been found that 20-30% of GP consultations can involve MSK complaints.
 A lot of these problems are minor and will resolve on there own with time and self care measures.
-For more information on musculoskeletal injuries and how you can to self manage MSK injuries in the first instance see our musculoskeletal injuries page.

 The secret to managing MSK injuries is EARLY self care with pain killers and exercise.
 Sometimes it may help to discuss your problem with a healthcare professional such as a doctor, nurse or physical therapist (physiotherapist, osteopath or chiropractor).

 Parkside Musculoskeletal Clinic

 Your GP may offer to refer you to the Parkside MSK clinic.
 This is run by Dr Martin Cave.
 He has a special interest, extensive training and experience in MSK and Sports medicine.
 The purpose of this clinic is for our Parkside patients to have the benefit of a more expert opinion and possibly treatment at the practice, rather than needing to be referred outside the practice which may have a longer waiting time.

 If your GP suggest this clinic, a request will be made to Dr Cave who will then make arrangements for you to have an appointment with him, if it is appropriate.
 You DO NOT need to speak to Dr Cave.
 Alternatively if you have initially discussed the problem with Dr Cave already he may book you in his musculoskeletal clinic himself, as they are longer appointments.
 Usually patients will be offered the first available appointment.